Dream Big With These 5 Room Addition Ideas for Small Homes

 Even small rooms can make a big impact

-Small room additions come with their challenges, but when executed correctly, add immense character to your home.
+Small room additions may come with their challenges, but when executed correctly, they add immense character to your home.
 A final word to the wise:

 “When planning for a small room, plan,” advises Hance.
 “Don’t just start buying pieces, because you really need to critically think through each wall space, how the lamp is fitting, what the sofa fits like on the wall, the pile height of the rug.
 You want to think through those details to make it not feel like a cramped, small space.”